lowfatcomputing/amforth/doc/source/Architecture.rst

 Example Recognizer
 ~~~~~~~~~~~~~~~~~~

-A recognizer gets the address of a counted word in memory and leaves at least the flag
+A recognizer gets the address/len pair of a word in RAM and leaves at least the flag
 for the interpreter.
 If any data is to be left on the stack (e.g. numeric values) it
 has to be beneath the flag.

 The small example illustrates the integration of the floating point library for amforth.
-It is based upon a conversion word >float which takes a string and tries to convert it into a
+It is based upon a conversion word :command:`>float` which takes a string and tries to
-float.
-The word fliteral compiles a floating point number into the dictionary.
+convert it into a float.
+The word fliteral compiles a floating point number into the
+dictionary.

 ::

-    : rec-float  \\ addr -- (f|) -1 | 0
+    : rec-float  \\ addr len -- (f|) -1 | 0
-    count >float
+    >float
     if state @ if postpone fliteral then -1 else 0
     then ;

 The recognizer first tries to convert the string to a number.
 If that fails, the flag
-from the >float is essentially duplicated and the recognizer is left.
+from the :command:`>float` is essentially duplicated and the recognizer is left.
 If the conversion
 succeeded, the floating point number is on the data stack.
 The recognizer now checks
 whether the number needs to be compiled or not.
 In any case the success flag is
 returned.

-Future versions may change the API from counted strings at addr to addr/len information.

 Stacks
 ######